dagraham/nts-dgraham/README.md

 : If IDENT corresponds to either a note or a ".txt" file, then open that file for editing and, in the case of a note, scroll to the beginning line of the note.

 a
 : If IDENT corresponds to either a note or a ".txt" file, then open that file for appending a new note.
-Otherwise, if IDENT corresponds to a directory, then prompt for the name of a child to add to that node.
-If the name entered ends with ".txt", a new note file will be created and opened for editing.
-Otherwise, a new subdirectory will be added to the node directory using the name provided.
+Otherwise, if IDENT corresponds to a directory and NAME is provided, add a child called NAME to that node.
+If NAME ends with ".txt", a new note file will be created and opened for editing.
+Otherwise, a new subdirectory called NAME will be added to the node directory.
 Use "0" as the IDENT to add to the root (data) node.
+In command mode, "IDENT NAME" should be wrapped in quotes.

 v
 : Compare the installed version of nts with the latest version on GitHub (requires internet connection) and report the result.

 There are no commands in _nts_ to remove either a file or a directory.
 Please use your favorite file manager for these risky actions and don't forget to restart _nts_ to update its display.